 Where is Kakadu?

-Kakadu National Park is Australia’s largest terrestrial national park.
+Kakadu is one of the largest national parks in Australia.
 Its western boundary is about 150 km east of Darwin in Australia’s tropical north.

 The Bowali Visitor Centre near the main township of Jabiru is 250 km from Darwin when heading further into the park.